zhou-1/COVISS-Lab-Research/Theory/Web.md

 5. get pointer (like img, size of image) to image on bottom canvas
 6. increament counter of number of refinements performed
 7. create random ID for the output mask file (from https://gist.github.com/gordonbrander/2230317)
-8. weight of traces,????? which defines the spacing between samples in RGR
-9. theta_m: regulates weight of color-similarity vs spatial-proximity ????
-10. Ajax call to send all pending traes.
+8. Ajax call to send all pending traes.
 In ajax call, we are using refine function in views.py
-In refine function of views.py,
+In refine function of views.py, get array of user traces from json (request.session['userAnns']), convert it to numpy array; get coordinates of trace to be drawn, use drawTrace function to draw
+In drawTrace() function, write in lastTrace file, convert userAnns to unsigned integer, write shape anns inside the file, create a loop for collecting all traces